mirror/dd-wrt/src/router/python/Doc/library/io.rst

      characters written are translated to the given string.

-   If *line_buffering* is ``True``, :meth:`flush` is implied when a call to write contains a newline character.
+   If *line_buffering* is ``True``, :meth:`flush` is implied when a call to write contains a newline character or a carriage return.

    If *write_through* is ``True``, calls to :meth:`write` are guaranteed not to be buffered: any data written on the :class:`TextIOWrapper`